TuureKaunisto/checkout-api/README.md

 ### Data

 You can use all options listed in the checkout.fi [documentation](http://www.checkout.fi/materiaalit/tekninen-materiaali/).
 `AMOUNT`, `STAMP` and `REFERENCE` are required.
-Also, if you have overriden the defaults while making the `preparePayment` call, you must make the same overrides here for the checksums to match.
+If you have overriden the defaults while making the `preparePayment` call, you must make the same overrides here for the checksums to match.

 ### Options